Kove230/E-bike/README.md

-pinMode(25,OUTPUT);       //sets pin 25 as an output, used for speed limiting digitalWrite(25,LOW);     //set the speed control to off pinMode(17,OUTPUT);       //second speed control with alternate limit for "demo mode" digitalWrite(17,LOW);     //set speed cntrol to off attachInterrupt(digitalPinToInterrupt(26),isr,RISING);    //sets pin 26 as an interrupt
+pinMode(25,OUTPUT);       //sets pin 25 as an output, used for speed limiting digitalWrite(25,LOW);     //set the speed control to off pinMode(17,OUTPUT);       //second speed control with alternate limit for "demo mode" digitalWrite(17,LOW);     //set speed control to off attachInterrupt(digitalPinToInterrupt(26),isr,RISING);    //sets pin 26 as an interrupt

-ArduinoOTA    //sets up OTA updating as long as the code takes up less than 50% of system memory, huge quality of life update to be able to update an embeded device over WiFi
+ArduinoOTA    //sets up OTA updating as long as the code takes up less than 50% of system memory, huge quality of life upgrade to be able to update an embedded device over WiFi
     .onStart([]() {
       String type;
       if (ArduinoOTA.getCommand() == U_FLASH)